Oghma-Infinium/Fahluaan/README.md

 #### Pagefile and crash prevention

 Larger Skyrim modlists require a significant amount of memory, running out of memory **will** result in crashes and other potential issues.
-Due to Arisen's size and number of files required to be handled for the list, this step is **NOT** optional, I do not care how much RAM or VRAM you have, please do this step.
+Due to Fahluaan's size and number of files required to be handled for the list, this step is **NOT** optional, I do not care how much RAM or VRAM you have, please do this step.

  To set up your pagefile:
  1. Press **Win Key + R**